 On Maundy Thursday (also called “Holy Thursday”), we remember several things about Jesus’ last day amongst his disciples.
 We hear about his actions at the beginning of supper, when he washed and dried the disciples’ feet and commanded them to love one another as he loved them.
 We remember this by the act of footwashing.
 We remember the institution of the Holy Eucharist by reading about the Last Supper, and the words of the Great Thanksgiving take on a deeper meaning when we remember that after this very meal, he was betrayed, and handed over to suffering and death.
 We also remember his trial and condemnation, and the fact that all seemed lost by a ritual stripping of the altar (all the hangings and decorations are removed and put away).
 “Maundy” comes from the Latin word for “commandment” – “Love one another as I have loved you” (in humility and with service) and “do this in remembrance of me” (remember Jesus’ sacrifice every Sunday at Communion).
-St. Andrew’s will have a service of Footwashing, Holy Eucharist, and Stripping of the Altar on Thursday, March 29 , at 7 PM, at the Parish House.
+St. Andrew’s will have a service of Washing of Feet/Hands, Holy Eucharist, and Stripping of the Altar on Thursday, April 18 , at 7 PM, at Union Chapel.

 At this point, our Liturgy is suspended, not ended.
 The Maundy Thursday Liturgy begins the Paschal Triduum – a liturgy that stretches over three days.
 For this reason, there is no dismissal at the end of the Maundy Thursday service – and no opening salutation at either the Good Friday service or the Great Vigil of Easter.

 Good Friday is the day that Jesus was crucified, died, and was buried.
 It is a solemn day, and many people will honor Christ’s work on the cross with fasting and solemnity.
 Many people will walk the Stations of the Cross (a tradition begun in the early church for those who could not afford a trip to the Holy Land).
 For many faithful people, attending a Good Friday service enables the celebration of Christ’s resurrection to be more relevant.
 The context of our Christian faith is to be an Easter people in a Good Friday world, and so faithful observance of Good Friday orients us to our experience of Christ’s love for us.
 St. Andrew’s will mark the observance of Good Friday on Friday, April 19 at 7 PM at the Union Chapel.
 From 12 noon until 7 PM, Union Chapel will be open for those who wish to venerate the cross.
 A veneration leaflet will be available, offering devotional prayers and practices to offer gestures of respect to the cross of Christ.

 Easter Sunday will be a festive celebration of Christ’s victory over death and the grave.
-St. Andrew’s will celebrate Easter on Sunday, April 1st, at 8 and 11:15 AM at Union Chapel, and at 9 AM at the Parish House.
+St. Andrew’s will celebrate Easter on Sunday, April 21st, at 6:30, 8:00 and 11:15 AM at Union Chapel, and at 9 AM at the Parish House.
 There will be an Easter Egg hunt on the Parish House grounds at 10:15 AM.
 The 6:30 AM service will be held outdoors, please bring a lawn chair or blanket.